MMLabCodes/polymersimulator/README.md

 This repository contains content that will allow building arrays of polymer chains, parametrise them with **Amber** force field, and perform simulations using **openmm**

+The associated documentation can be found here: https://polymersimulator.readthedocs.io/en/latest/index.html

 ## 1. Setting up the environment and cloning repository

-(Important: If you are working in windows, please follow the steps in section section 4 <a name="section-4"></a> (Working with windows) to first set up a linux system in your computer before following the steps to set up the environment.
+(Important: If you are working in windows, please follow the steps in section section 3 <a name="section-3"></a> (Working with windows) to first set up a linux system in your computer before following the steps to set up the environment.
 If you are working in Unix (linux or macOS), you will not require any prerequisite steps before setting up the environment given below)

 To run this code, a Python environment containing **RDkit**, **AmberTools** and **openmm** is required.
 This environment is set up by running the lines described in the following steps 1-4 in your terminal (command line).
 (In windows, open ubuntu and enter these lines into the terminal)